Thomas Müller: 2018 FIFA World Cup

-Müller was selected in Germany's final 23-man squad by manager Joachim Löw for the 2018 FIFA World Cup.
+Müller was selected in Germany's final 23-man squad by manager Joachim Löw for the 2018 FIFA World Cup in Russia.
 Müller played in all three matches for Germany against Mexico, Sweden and South Korea.
 Müller started against Mexico and Sweden, but came on as a substitute against South Korea.
 Müller did not manage to score a goal as Germany crashed out of the World Cup at the group stage for the first time since 1938 following a shock loss to South Korea.

 Exclusion from the national team

 On 5 March 2019, national team coach Joachim Löw confirmed that he would plan without Müller for the foreseeable future, along with his club teammates Jérôme Boateng and Mats Hummels.
 Müller said after the decision that he was "angry and surprised" why Löw decided to drop him and his Bayern teammates.
 However, after Löw later admitted in March 2021 that he was considering reversing his decision and allowing the previously barred players to partake in the upcoming UEFA Euro 2020, Müller insisted he was "definitely ready" to return to international duty, stating his desire to win another title with Germany.